VARFynn/University_Contributions/02_Bachelor/02_Paper/README.md

 - Paper in Current Topics in Economics (in German):
  	- Orig.
 Title: Verteilungswirkungen der CO2-Bepreisung
 	- Engl.
 Title: Distributional Effects of C02-Pricing
-- Paper in Data Analysis in R (in German): Distributional effects of CO2 pricing
+- Paper in Data Analysis in R (in German):
   	- Orig.
 Title: ''High Risk, High Reward?
 Der Einfluss Individueller Risikoneigung auf den Erfolg von Personal Initiative Trainings in Entwicklungsländern - Eine empirische Analyse am Beispiel Togos''
 	- Engl.
 Title: ''High Risk, High Reward?
 The Influence of Individual Risk Propensity on the Success of Personal Initiative Training in Developing Countries - an Empirical Analysis on the Basis of Togo''